david-swift/SettingsKit-macOS/Sources/SettingsKit/SettingsKit.docc/Usage/Actions.md

 - `ToolbarAction` results in a button
 - `ToolbarMenu` is a menu

-## Standard Actions
+## Standard actions
-For the most common case with a “+” button or menu, “-“ button and optionally an ellipsis button, there are modifiers available (`standardActions(add:remove:options:`) that directly add those to a settings tab.
+For the most common case with a “+” button or menu, “-“ button and optionally an ellipsis button, there are modifiers available (``SettingsTab/standardActions(add:remove:options:)-57w0k``) that directly add those to a settings tab.

-## Get the Selected Tab or Subtab
-You can get the currently selected tab or subtab using the static `SettingsAction.getSelection()` function.